minhthanh3145/minhthanh3145.github.io/_posts/Product Management/2023-01-23-2022-reflection-as-a-pm.md

 Hi there, thank you for being here, at this point in time and space.

 I spent the past few days thinking about what I've learned over the past year.
-In 2021, I stretched my thinking on thorny topics such as product strategy and enabling context.
-In 2022, I've been able to take some simple ideas very seriously.
-I'd like to use this blog post to ruminate on these simple ideas and their applications.
+In 2021, I stretched my thinking on thorny topics such as [product strategy](https://minhthanh3145.github.io/my-take-on-product-strategy), [enabling context](https://minhthanh3145.github.io/get-everyone-out-of-the-building-or-how-product-managers-are-like-fire-fighters) and [synthesizing how frameworks may be combined](https://minhthanh3145.github.io/how-product-development-frameworks-work-together-to-enable-actions).
+But I didn't write a single blog post in 2022, because I wanted to move away from abstraction and synthesis and get closer to more simple ideas.
+So far, I've been able to take some simple ideas very seriously.
+I'd like to use this blog post to ruminate on such thoughts, which hopefully are going to be helpful to you.

 ## Make it easy to do simple things